cloudbook-project/agent/README.md

 	3. As when creating the agent, select the new Grant and/or folder of the distributed filesystem.
 Note: it is possible to edit one or both parameters at the same time.
 	4. Finally click on the "Save changes" button.

-###### Important note: the GUI is the most recommended method to control the agent for any action (create, launch, stop or delete).
-However, it is possible to create them manually writing the specific file or to launch them by console or command line.
-In the case you launch an agent through the console, it can be closed with Ctrl+C, but if the program does not leave in normal conditions it may leave a subprocess open due to the design (and those have to be closed manually from task manager or similar).
+_Important note: the GUI is the most recommended method to control the agent for any action (create, launch, stop or delete)._

+### ADVANCED USE (using the console)

+It is possible to launch the GUI and the agent through a console command, which admits parameters to modify the default behaviour of these.
+Here is a small manual for this use. **This is only recommended for developers or advanced users**.

+* The GUI has the following console syntax:
+	`gui.py [-verbose] [-log] [-help|-syntax|-info]`
+	Example: `gui.py -verbose`
+	Options:
+	* _Optional_:
+		**-verbose**: This option will make the agents print cloudbook information.
+		**-log**: this option will make the agents create a log with cloudbook info.
+		**-help, -syntax, -info**: this option will print this help and syntax info and terminate.

-* Launching agent with the terminal/command line:
+* The agent has the following console syntax:
-	`python agent.py -agent_id <agent_id> -project_folder <project_folder>`
+	`agent.py -agent_id <agent_id> -project_folder <project_folder> [-verbose] [-log] [-help|-syntax|-info]`

-	Example:
-	`python agent.py -agent_id agent_0 -project_folder NBody`
+	Example: `agent.py -agent_id agent_S4MY6ZGKQRT8RTVWLJZP -project_folder NBody -log`
+	Options:
+	* _Mandatory_:
+		**-agent_id `<agent_id>`**: this option is used to specify the name of the agent to launch.
+		**-project_folder `<project_folder>`**: this option is used to specify the name of the folder containing the agent.
+	* _Optional_:
+		**-verbose**: this option will make the agent print cloudbook information.
+		**-log**: this option will make the agent create a log with cloudbook info.
+		**-help, -syntax, -info**: this option will print this help and syntax info and terminate.

+_Note: the order of the options is not relevant in any of the programs._
+_Note 2: it is possible to do all tasks using the command line, though, this is not recommended because if the program leaves in abnormal conditions the agent may leave open subprocesses (which have to be closed manually with the task manager or similar)._